 Surrounded by numerous water canals and more than 1,500 bridges, Amsterdam is known as the ‘Venice of the North’.
 Its narrow lanes hide beautiful gardens, boutique shops, cosy restaurants, art galleries and local pubs.
 You never know what you are going to find - every lane has a surprise!

 Getting around Amsterdam is relatively hassle-free.
-The easiest way to travel is by bicycle - everyone cycles in the city center and around town.
+The easiest way to travel is by bicycle - everyone cycles in the city centre and around town.
 I suggest renting a bike if you are visiting Amsterdam in the warmer months as the city comes to life and there are beautiful flowers everywhere.
 If you are here in the winter or late autumn, public transportation is your best option to get around.

 Don't worry about being new to the public transportation system in Amsterdam as it is straightforward to use.
 You can travel by metro, tram, bus, ferry or train.
 If you are spending only 48 hours in Amsterdam, you can get an OV Chip Card (OV-chipkaart) to use on the trams, buses and metros.
 You can charge your card with an hourly or day ticket (from 1 to 7 days).